 This variation eschews vodka for gin, letting the juniper-dominant spirit meld with spicy-sweet ginger beer and tart citrus.
-Named for the gin, which historically hails from England, the London Mule is an easy riff that will keep you coming back for more.
+Named for the gin, which historically hails from England, the London Mule is an easy variation that will keep you coming back for more.

-It’s difficult to mess up this drink, but high-quality ingredients are key.
+It’s difficult to fudge this drink, but high-quality ingredients are key.
 Choose a London dry gin if you like the bracing bite of juniper, or try a more contemporary style if you prefer your gins to lead with citrus or other botanicals.
 Whichever route you go, make sure to unite that gin with good ginger beer and fresh lime juice to create the best-tasting drink.
-And serve it in a copper mug, if you have one, to keep it cold from start to finish.
+And serve in a copper mug, if you have one, to keep it cold from start to finish.

-If you like the London Mule, chances are strong that you will also like the Gin-Gin Mule, which was popularized at the famous New York bar, Pegu Club.
+If you like the London Mule, chances are strong that you will also like the Gin-Gin Mule, which was popularized at the famous New York bar Pegu Club.
 It’s a slight variation that features fresh mint and a little simple syrup alongside the gin, ginger and lime.

 - 2 ounces gin